 There are many hosting/domain providers.
 Some of them are affordable while some of them aren’t.
 You can check out this amazing list of hosting providers by Techradar and select the best one.
 The next step is all about picking a domain name for your new online store but it does require some brainstorming from your end.
 How so?
 You would want your domain name – unique, easy to remember, and catchy.
 Once you make your domain choice, you can finalize the set up and pay the initial hosting fee.

 The next obvious step is the installation of WordPress on your hosting account.
 Some of the hosting platforms allow users to directly install WordPress.
 In the case of Bluehost, for example, you just need to go to the User Panel and click on the icon labeled “Install WordPress”.
 You can then follow the on-screen instructions and complete the step-by-step process.
 Don’t worry, it’s pretty easy.
 Once you’re through, you should have a blank WordPress website installed.

 - Just go to your main domain name (e.g., yourstore.com)

 - You can access your WP admin by following this link: yourstore.com/wp-admin

 Step 3.
 Install the WooCommerce Plugin

 It’s time to turn your simple WordPress website into a fully functional online store.
-You just need to navigate to your WordPress Dashboard-> Plugins-> Add New.
-Once there, you have type “woocommerce” in the Search bar and then click on Install Now option.
-WordPress will automatically install the plugin and will prompt you the option to Activate.
+You just need to navigate to your WordPress Dashboard–> Plugins–> Add New.
+Once there, you have to type “WooCommerce” in the Search bar and then click on the Install Now option.
+WordPress will automatically install the plugin and will prompt you to the option to Activate it.
 Go ahead and click on it.

-You’ll see the WooCommerce’s on-screen launch/setup wizard which you need to follow properly to give your store a direction.
+You’ll see WooCommerce’s on-screen launch/setup wizard which you need to follow properly to give your store direction.
 But don’t worry as you can change these settings later as well.
-So now start by clicking on Let’s Go!.
+So now start by clicking on Let’s Go!